Slip And Fall lawyer St. Paul, MN

 In addition to photos, collect the contact information of any witnesses who saw the accident.
 Their statements may help support your claim if there’s a dispute about what happened.

-4. Not Consulting A Slip And Fall Lawyer
+Not Consulting Our Slip And Fall Lawyer

 St. Paul Slip And Fall Infographic